-Blackpool, England is historically known for two local icons; the 519-foot tall Blackpool Tower that stands over the beachfront boardwalk, and Sir William Lyons, the founder of Jaguar Cars Limited.
+Blackpool, England is historically known for three local icons; the 519-foot tall Blackpool Tower that stands over the beachfront boardwalk, the cottage car maker TVR, and Sir William Lyons, the founder of Jaguar Cars Limited.

-The Tower, which opened in 1894, remains to this day as one of the area’s most popular tourist attractions.
-Jaguar came on the scene half a century later, and is not yet nearly as popular (180,833 sales in 2018 vs. 8.65 million Tower visits last year.)
+TVR, as we all know, remains in some strange state of limbo.
+The Tower on the other hand, which opened in 1894, remains to this day as one of the area’s most popular tourist attractions.
+Jaguar came on the scene half a century after the Tower’s opening and is not yet nearly as popular (180,833 sales in 2018 vs. 8.65 million Tower visits that same year.)
 At least Jag’s notoriety extends well past the rocky shores of England.

 Within five years the pair had renamed their growing concern the Swallow Sidecar and Coachbuilding Company and had begun building distinctive bodies for existing chassis, initially on those of the Austin 7.